library-pals/spotify-to-yaml-action/README.md

 ## Action options

-- `spotifyUser`: Required.
+- `spotify-username`: Required.
 Your Spotify username.

-- `fileName`: The YAML file to write your playlists.
+- `filename`: The YAML file to write your playlists.
 Default: `_data/playlists.yml`.

-- `seasonNames`: The season names in order by the season that ends in March, June, September, and then December.
+- `season-names`: The season names in order by the season that ends in March, June, September, and then December.
 Default: `Winter,Spring,Summer,Fall`.
 <!-- END GENERATED DOCUMENTATION -->